The brand name sure is memorable, and perhaps it’s why Gutter Helmet so popular.

 The very simplicity of the design is terrific.
 It covers the gutter to keep out the debris, and the water clings to the Gutter Helmet surface to get into the gutter.
 It’s even rated to deal with 22 inches of rain per hour, and that’s unmatched in the industry.
 There’s really no need for extensive maintenance either.

-Gutter Helmet is unique because it’s been in the industry since the beginning and it’s still here.
+In this Gutter Helmet reviews we found this gutter guard is unique because it’s been in the industry since the beginning and it’s still here.
 The customer support is great, though ultimately, it’s all up to the dealer.
 The typical Gutter Helmet review is overwhelmingly positive, and you may end up with the same experience as many other users.